An unbiased approach to compressed sensing: Main Results and Innovations

-While these results speak a bit in favor of using another method such as reweighted $\ell^1$ or $\Q_2(\iota_{P_K})$, which according to Corollary \ref{cor:doctorgadget2} does not suffer from the same drawbacks (under mild assumptions), favorable results for $\Q_2(\card)$ were reported in \cite{loh2017support}, which compares the use of $\Q_2(\card)$/MCP with $\ell^1$ and reweighted $\ell^1$ (called LSP in \cite{loh2017support}) as well as SCAD (which has similar performance as $\Q_2(\card)$).
+Favorable results for $\Q_2(\mu \card)/MCP$ were reported in the recent paper \cite{loh2017support}, which compares the use of MCP with $\ell^1$ and reweighted $\ell^1$ (called LSP in \cite{loh2017support}) as well as SCAD (introduced in \cite{fan2001variable} which has similar performance as MCP).
 The numerical results in this paper seems also to reconfirm this, despite not employing any algorithm ensuring that we do not converge to an undesired stationary point.

-At first glance, this seems to contradict the findings of \cite{soubies-etal-siims-2015} reported above.
-However, in their experiments they do not use $b=Ax_0$ for some sparse $x_0$ and they also do not use a matrix $A$ with good RLIP-properties.
+The first theoretical justification of using MCP/$\Q_2(\mu\card)$ is Corollary 1 of \cite{zhang2010nearly}, which roughly speaking contains an algorithm which finds the global minimum of MCP with high probability, and shows that the probability that this differs from the oracle solution is low.
+The result is based on very technical assumptions involving constants $c_*,~c^*,~d^*,~d^o,~\gamma,~\sigma,~w^o,~\beta_*$ and $\tilde p_1$, and so it seems hard to verify if this result applies in a concrete situation.

-The best theoretical justification to support the use of $\Q_2(\card)$ seems to be Corollary 1 in \cite{loh2017support} which, under a number of assumptions, prove that $\kfir$ does have a unique stationary point with high probability, and provide an estimate of the type \eqref{crt}.
-The setting of \cite{loh2017support} is rather different and we have not been able to verify reasonable values of the involved constants $c_l,c_u,c_\infty,R,\mu,\lambda, \eta, c_1,c_2,c_3$ and $\gamma$ in order to compare the strength of our Corollary \ref{cor:doctorgadget} with Corollary 1 in \cite{loh2017support}.
-We simply note that they point in the same direction and that Corollary \ref{cor:doctorgadget} holds under simpler conditions.
-The same remark goes for Theorem 3 in \cite{pan2015relaxed} and Theorem 1 in \cite{fan2001variable}, which provide conditions under which a class of non-convex optimization problems give the same estimate as the ``oracle estimator'', with a high probability.
+A more recent theoretical justification to support the use of MCP is given in \cite{loh2017support} which, under a number of assumptions, prove that \eqref{genprobS} with $\Q_2(\mu \card)$ does have the oracle solution as a unique stationary point with high probability, and provide an estimate of the type \eqref{crt}, see Corollary 1.
+However, as with the results of Zhang, this result relies on a number of constants whose values are difficult to estimate, so it is hard to know when exactly the theorem applies. { In addition we note that in many practical cases the MCP formulation has local minima, see our experimental evaluation, indicating that the assumptions made to ensure uniqueness are very restrictive.} We believe that the corresponding theory in the present paper is much more transparent, with conditions that are more general and comparatively easy to verify, as well as stronger conclusions.
+We postpone further discussion of this to Section \ref{what}.